Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Methods

-\textbf{Capability elicitation attacks:} We use 5 input-space attacks and 6 model tampering attacks on our unlearned models.
+\textbf{Attacks -- capability elicitation methods:} We use 5 input-space attacks and 6 model tampering attacks on our unlearned models.
 We use these attacks (single-turn) to increase dual-use bio knowledge (as measured by WMDP-Bio performance \citep{li2024wmdp}) for unlearning experiments and to elicit compliance with harmful requests (as measured by the StrongReject AutoGrader \citep{souly2024strongreject}) for jailbreaking experiments.
 We selected attacks based on algorithmic diversity and prominence in the state of the art.
-We list all 11 attacks in \Cref{tab:attacks_defenses}. \textbf{In all experiments, we produce \emph{universal} adversarial attacks optimized to work for \textit{any} prompt.} This allows us to attribute improvements in performance to high-level capability elicitation rather than answer-forcing from the model (e.g., \citet{fort2023scaling}).
+We list all 11 attacks in \Cref{tab:attacks_defenses}. \textbf{In all experiments, we produce \emph{universal} adversarial attacks optimized to work for \textit{any} prompt.} This allows us to attribute attack success to capability elicitation rather than answer-forcing from the model (e.g., \citet{fort2023scaling}).
 For descriptions and implementation details for each attack method, see \Cref{sec:appendix-experiment-details}.
 Finally, we also used two proprietary attacks -- one for unlearning experiments and one for jailbreaking experiments which we will describe in \Cref{sec:experiments}.

-\textbf{Data for attacks:} All attacks, except fine-tuning attacks, used 64 examples for attack generation.
-For unlearning attacks, we used 64 held-out examples from the WMDP-Bio test set ($\sim$5\% of the evaluation set).
-For jailbreaking attacks, we used 64 held-out examples of compliance with harmful requests from \citet{sheshadri2024targeted}.
-For benign fine-tuning attacks, we used WikiText \cite{merity2016pointer}.
-For malicious fine-tuning unlearning attacks, we use either the WMDP `bio retain' or `forget' sets and report averages across both.
-For malicious fine-tuning jailbreaking attacks, we use examples of compliance with harmful requests from \citet{sheshadri2024targeted}.
-For details on attack configurations, including the number of examples, batch size, number of steps, and other hyper-parameters, see \Cref{tab:finetune-hypers}.